-Southern women taking on UC San Diego in NCAA Tournament play-in game
+Southern women's basketball gets 16-seed in NCAA Tournament

 Latest Weather Blog

-Southern women taking on UC San Diego in NCAA Tournament play-in game
+Southern women's basketball gets 16-seed in NCAA Tournament

-BATON ROUGE - The No. 16 Southern women's basketball team will be battling it out against UC San Diego in a play-in game for the NCAA Tournament.
+BATON ROUGE - The Southern women's basketball team is going back to the NCAA Tournament as a No. 16 seed.

+The Jaguars will travel to Los Angeles to play in a First Four game against 16-seed UC San Diego on Wednesday night at 8 p.m.
+The winner will play top overall seed UCLA on Friday.

+Neither Southern or UC San Diego has ever won an NCAA Tournament game.

 Trending News